How to Run Background Tasks Using the User Interface (UI)

 Run a Background Task

-A Background Task normally runs on its optional cron schedule.
+A Background Task normally runs on its optional cron schedule, using Coordinated Universal Time (UTC).
 But whether or not a schedule exists, a user can manually execute a Background Task.
 To manually execute a Background Task after creating it, a user can select the Run button in the Action column of the Tasks list.

 After selecting the Run task button, DR Designer will notify the user that the execution for the Background Task was successful.
 See image below.